-Franz Humer, Ph.D., 73, has served as a member of our Board since April 2018.
-Dr. Humer is Chairman of the board of directors of the International Centre for Missing and Exploited Children and Chairman of the Humer Foundation.
-Dr. Humer previously served as a member of the board of directors of Kite from September 2015 until October 2017.
+Franz Humer, Ph.D., 74, has served as a member of our Board since April 2018.
+Dr. Humer is Chair of the board of directors of the International Centre for Missing and Exploited Children, Chair of the Humer Foundation and Chair of the board of directors of Neogene Therapeutics, Inc. Dr. Humer previously served as a member of the board of directors of Kite Pharma, Inc. ("Kite") from September 2015 until October 2017.
 He also served as an independent director of Citigroup Inc. from 2012 until 2018, and Chugai Pharmaceuticals Ltd. (Japan) from 2002 until 2014.
-He served as Chairman of Diageo plc from 2005 to 2017.
-In addition, Dr. Humer served as Head of Pharmaceuticals and then as Chief Operating Officer of F. Hoffmann-La Roche Ltd. from 1996 to 1998, prior to serving as Chief Executive Officer of Roche Group from 1998 to 2001 and later as chairman and Chief Executive Officer from 2001 to 2008.
-His tenure as Chairman of Roche Holding Ltd. extended from 2008 to 2014.
+He served as Chair of Diageo plc from 2005 to 2017.
+In addition, Dr. Humer served as Head of Pharmaceuticals and then as Chief Operating Officer of F. Hoffmann-La Roche Ltd. from 1996 to 1998, prior to serving as Chief Executive Officer of Roche Group from 1998 to 2001 and later as Chair and Chief Executive Officer from 2001 to 2008.
+His tenure as Chair of Roche Holding Ltd. extended from 2008 to 2014.
 Before joining Roche Group, he served on the board of Glaxo Holdings plc and was responsible for research, business development, manufacturing, commercial strategy, and all non-US operations for 13 years.
 In 1973, Dr. Humer joined Schering Plough Corporation where he held various General Management positions in Latin America and Europe.
 Dr. Humer attended the University of Innsbruck, where he obtained a Ph.D. in Law, and INSEAD in Fontainebleau, where he obtained an MBA.